 “Hon, maybe we should think about staying home and hitting the road once this whole thing has blown over,” Teddy said over dinner a few days before their planned departure.
 “I don’t need to deliver my series any time soon.”

-“Just remember that the president said it was a hoax,” Ruby responded, “and that the government has contained it.”
+“Just remember that President Trump said it was a hoax,” Ruby responded, “and that the government has contained it.”*

 “Hmmm,” Teddy responded.